Gataquadrada/SpriteTube/README.md

 ## Instalation/Usage

+#### If you don't want to fiddle with any of the manual parts, here is a [Windows version](https://github.com/Mazeakin/Maze-Static-VTube/releases) you can just download and use.

 First, install the required Node dependencies in the project folder:
 `npm i ws socket.io express`

 Then, run the main script:
 `node app.js`

+## Making it visible on OBS

+Simply add the `http://127.0.0.1:3000/` address as OBS Browser source.
+That's all.

 ## Using with Stream Deck